 The 21st century skills have been grouped into 3 categories namely;

-• Learning and innovation skills
+- Learning and innovation skills

-• Literacy skills
+- Literacy skills

-• Life and career skills
+- Life and career skills

 All in all, they include the following and much more:

-• Critical thinking and problem solving skills
+- Critical thinking and problem solving skills

-• Curiosity and imagination skills
+- Curiosity and imagination skills

-• Agility and adaptability skills
+- Agility and adaptability skills

-• Initiative and entrepreneurial skills
+- Initiative and entrepreneurial skills

-• Effective oral and written communication skills
+- Effective oral and written communication skills

-• Access to and analysis of information skills
+- Access to and analysis of information skills

-• Collaboration and leadership skills
+- Collaboration and leadership skills

 Just like the list above, there are no comprehensive characteristics that make the 21st century educator.
 Just as well, there are no clear-cut teaching methodologies for learning in the 21st century classroom.
+Still, a few factors explained here should suffice most of the time.

 Many of these are centered around personalized learning, where education is centered around learner uniqueness, interests, needs, strengths, and talent.

-1. The teacher of the 21st century is flexible & adaptive
+1. The Teacher of the 21st Century is Flexible & Adaptive

 Teaching has moved away from the 20th century classroom into the learner-centered environment, for a more personalized model of learning.
-The old ‘top-down’ model of teaching is being cast aside, and the focus is shifted to the learner.
+The old ‘top-down’ model of teaching is being cast aside, and the focus has shifted to the learner.

 Part of the reason for the shift stems from the desire to take full advantage of learner abilities to make him more aware of himself.
+Learners can do a lot more on their own without constant supervision by the educator.

 Still, the teacher is challenged to work with learners to understand their needs, strengths, weaknesses, and the influence of technology in their lives.